 • sess: the same as sid (e.g. possess, obsess, assess, session, sessile)

-• st: to stand, make or be firm (e.g. state, stand, still, stage, stay, rest, store, test, staff, stable, establish, institute, constitute, substitute, obstacle, obstinate, stall, stiff, install, prostitute, destiny, destination, stalemate, stalwart, oust, stiff, stub, stem, stamp)
+• st: to stand, make or be firm (e.g. state, stand, still, stage, stay, rest, store, test, staff, stable, establish, institute, constitute, substitute, obstacle, obstinate, stall, stiff, install, prostitute, destiny, destination, stalemate, stalwart, oust, stiff, stub, stem, stamp, constant, instant, distant)

 • sist: the same as st (e.g. assist, exist, insist, persist)